 Closing the digital divide in South Dakota will be no easy task.
 Addressing the measurable objectives and carrying out the strategies will require a combination of various partners collaborating, the ability to improve upon existing efforts, and implementing new investments.
-Through these strategies and subsequent activities, South Dakota hopes to realize its vision for a
+Through these strategies and subsequent activities, South Dakota hopes to realize its vision for a digitally accessible state.

-3 Current State of Digital Equity: Barriers and Assets
+Current State of Digital Equity: Barriers and Assets 3